Overview

 🚗 Getting There

-Hoa Lo Prison is located at 1 Hỏa Lò Street in the Hoàn Kiếm district of central Hanoi, approximately 500m southwest of Hoan Kiem Lake.
-It is walkable from the Old Quarter (10–15 minutes) and from most accommodation in the city centre.
-The surrounding streets are busy; the entrance is clearly marked with a large gate facing Hỏa Lò Street.
-No dedicated parking; motorbikes can be left on nearby side streets.
+Hoa Lo Prison is at 1 Hỏa Lò Street in Hoàn Kiếm district, approximately 500m southwest of Hoàn Kiếm Lake.
+Walkable from the Old Quarter in 10-15 minutes.
+The entrance is clearly marked with a large gate on Hỏa Lò Street.
+No dedicated parking; motorbikes can be parked on nearby side streets.

 What to Expect